 I. Out of the Blue

-In Part I, his high-pressure existence comes crashing down when he encounters a fissure in the ground.
-This discovery triggers a chain of events that sends him to the ends of the earth and forces him to face what his life may or may not be.
+Set in an imaginary landscape of the present day, one man’s confrontation with the unknown leads him on a journey of self-discovery.
+His ordered existence comes crashing down when he encounters a fissure in the ground.
+This discovery triggers a chain of events that send him to the ends of the earth and force him to face what his life may or may not be.

-In the beginning, we looked up at the stars to divine the future.
+In this story that fuses autobiography and fiction, I try to understand our eternal search for meaning and hope in the face of the unknown future.
+We once looked up at the stars to divine the future.
 How do we find this future now?
 Will there be a sign or a signal?

-For this one man’s quest, his life is about to veer off its projected course, into the blue world of A Million Suns.
+For this one man’s quest, his journey is about to veer off its projected course and into a land of a million suns.

-How To Choose When You Can't Choose (carl jung, james hollis, art exhibitions by year)
+How to Make a Decision (carl jung, james hollis, art exhibitions by year)

 I have some art news!
 My cyanotype artwork graced the catalog cover of Osher Lifelong Learning Institute (OLLI) based out of California State University!
 A big thank you to Ann Jastrab, Executive Director of the Center for Photographic Art, for recommending my work to OLLI.